yippie-io/paul-parser/README.md

 - Install Ruby 1.9
 - Install Mongodb `brew install mongodb`
 - Start `mongodb` under _localhost_
-- Download all courses of the current semester into mongodb `ruby crawler.rb`
+- Download all courses of the current semester into mongodb with `ruby crawler.rb`
 - In your mongodb, you will find a collection named _raw_pages_ in the database _paul_
 - Analyse all courses with `ruby parser.rb`
 - Open the collection named _courses_ and do what ever you like with the information